tryretool/retool-app-exchange/usage-viewer/README.md

 GRANT SELECT ON audit_trail_events TO read_only_user;
 ```

-## Create a Postgres resource connection
+### 2. Create a Postgres Resource
-In the Retool dashboard, [create a new Postgres resource](https://docs.retool.com/docs/postgresql-integration) and provide the necessary connection details.
+In the Retool Resources page, [create a new Postgres Resource](https://docs.retool.com/docs/postgresql-integration) and name it `Retool Audit Log`.
+Provide the necessary connection details and save.

-## Import the Usage Viewer

-### 1. Download the app code
+### 3. Download the app code
 Download the app code from the `/code` directory in this repository.

 To do this, clone this Github repo: `git clone https://github.com/tryretool/retool-app-exchange.git`

 (Alternatively, you can manually download `usage_viewer.json` from the [`code/`](../code) directory.)

-### 2. Import the app code
+### 4. Import the app code
-In the [Retool dashboard](https://docs.retool.com/docs/protected-applications-getting-started#importing-the-application), click `Create new` and select `Import an app`.
+On the [Retool main page](https://docs.retool.com/docs/protected-applications-getting-started#importing-the-application), click `Create new` and select `Import an app`.
 Upload the JSON file containing the app code, and name the app.

+### 5. Test it out
+When you load the Usage Viewer in preview mode, you should see a table populated with all of the apps in your Retool instance.
+Try searching for specific apps, filtering by folder, and adjusting the date range.

+## Troubleshooting
+If the Usage Viewer doesn't populate with data, it's possible that the name of your Postgres Resource doesn't match what the app is expecting: `Retool Audit Log`.

-### 3. Connect app queries to the Postgres resource
-Load the Usage Viewer in editor mode and open the bottom panel to view the queries.
-The `auditLogsQueries` folder contains three Postgres queries.
+To update the queries to use the correct Resource, load the Usage Viewer in editor mode and open the bottom panel to view the queries.
+The `retoolDatabaseQueries` folder contains three Postgres queries.
 Edit each of them and select your Retool Postgres database from the Resource dropdown.
 Don't forget to save your queries after editing them!

-### 4. Test it out
-When you load the Usage Viewer in preview mode, you should see a table populated with all of the apps in your Retool instance.
-Try searching for specific apps, filtering by folder, and adjusting the date range.

 ## How to contribute
 Please open a Github Issue on this repo, and let us know about your interest in contributing!
 We encourage you to reach out before you get started building to get early feedback.